OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. note::

-    For insecure deployment (without TLS), append also following snippet into your ``.env``.
+    For insecure deployment (without TLS), also append the following snippet into your ``.env``.

     .. code::

         SUNSTONE_HTTPS_ENABLED=no

-Create file ``.env`` with the following example content and adapt to your environment:
+Create a file ``.env`` with the following example content and adapt to your environment:

 .. code::